-The typical asking rate per listing is in the $20's per square foot per year.
-The Colonial Town Center region is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $1 per sqft per year.
-That's a 6% increase in rent.
+The typical asking rate per listing is in the $10's per square foot per year.
+The Colonial Town Center region is seeing a decline in rates.
+In the last 3 months, the median rate fell $6 per sqft per year.
+That's a 27% decline in rent.

-Compared to the rest of the Orlando market, the Colonial Town Center region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Orlando market, the Colonial Town Center submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 4 listings have been posted online, which means office spaces might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 25% of the available space in the Colonial Town Center are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 4 listings have been listed, which means spaces are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 25% of the listings in the Colonial Town Center are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,060 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are around 1 stories.
-Most buildings in this region were built in 1973 and are Class B.
+The standard measurement for office space in this area is around 2,240 sqft.
+Most properties in this market are around 1 stories.
+Most buildings in this area were built in 1973 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this region is residential, but there's plenty of office_space.
 Arts, entertainment, and restaurants are the dominant industries in this region.
 Commute by car is the most popular way to get to work amongst Colonial Town Center residents.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.